-The global aviation market is known for extremely volatile ticket prices, while consumers are left with no choice but to buy tickets without access to information regarding when a price change will occur.
-FairFly was created to bridge this gap by using innovative technology to continuously monitor ticket prices after a purchase, and notifying the consumer if the price drops and savings are possible.
+The global aviation market is known for extremely volatile ticket prices, leaving consumers with no choice but to buy tickets without access to information regarding when a price change will occur.
+FairFly was created to bridge this gap by using innovative technology to continuously monitor ticket prices after a purchase and notify the consumer if the price drops and savings are possible.
 Doron Gill, VP of R&D, saw his IT and R&D developments slammed with constant requests and decided they needed an IT-free BI tool to address their growing needs.
 After implementing Sisense, his users are now able to generate all their own reporting with no need for help from IT or R&D.

 Since FairFly ensures customers get the fairest price for their flight through carefully analyzing and monitoring flight data, finding an easy-to-use BI tool was crucial for the company.
 With a fast growing database of users and endless amount of flight data, FairFly knew they needed a way to quickly and easily manage, access, and visualize data to keep them ahead of the competition.

-“The efficiency of Sisense means that someone who is not an engineer and therefore doesn’t require the training of an engineer, let alone receive the salary one is doing the same job two engineers do in a company without Sisense.”
+“The efficiency of Sisense means that someone who is not an engineer and therefore doesn’t require the training of an engineer, let alone receive the salary of one, is doing the same job two engineers do in a company without Sisense.”